International

 Withholding Taxes

-Royalties: payments made to resident entities and individuals are subject to withholding tax at 20% where the recipient can demonstrate that it maintains books of account and has filed returns; otherwise, the rate is 30%.
-Payments to non-resident companies: 23%.
-Payments to non-resident individuals: 25%.
+Royalties: payments made to resident entities and individuals are subject to withholding tax at 20% where the recipient can demonstrate that it maintains books of account and has filed the necessary returns; otherwise, the rate is 30%.
+The ITA may issue an exemption certificate or a reduced withholding certificate allowing royalties to be paid to resident companies and individuals without the deduction of withholding tax or subject to a reduced withholding tax rate.
+Royalty payments to nonresident entities and individuals are subject to withholding tax at 23% and 25%, respectively.
+The rate may be reduced under an applicable tax treaty.

 +